Werx Academy

 - Paper forms create audit challenges

-Werx AIA billing software automates these forms, helping contractors save time and reduce mistakes.
-Contractors can generate both documents instantly and sync billing directly to accounting.
+Werx AIA billing software automates these forms.
+You save time and cut mistakes.
+Werx generates both documents fast and syncs billing straight to accounting.

-- Build and update Schedules of Values (SOVs) easily
+- Build and update schedules of values easily

 - Auto-calculate retainage and balances